Code-Institute-Submissions/play-whiff-whaff-game/TESTING.md

 ### Features testing

 When the user visits the page for the first time she/he will be presented with a vivid background color which attracts user's attention but it is not aggressive.
-The users will notice a limited text content was embedded which makes the website's experience less overwhelming which can be
+The users will notice a limited text content was embedded which makes the general experience less overwhelming and more user-friendly.

 #### Elements tested: